 Since 2010, TEFI has had various activities in implementing a Community Carbon Pools Program (C2P2) in the municipality of General Nakar in the province of Quezon, in cooperation with the Philippine Department of Environment and Natural Resources, local residents, and international and local NGOs.

+TEFI conducted training and provided funding to a honey manufacturing facility powered by solar energy.
+In addition to honey, the communities of General Nakar produce resin, food and other non-timber products and also engage in textile dyeing and tea harvesting.
 These activities provided livelihood intended to improve living standards for 34 tribal communities and over 2,000 local residents, and to help preserve about 144,000 hectares of forest and prevent deforestation.
 They also contribute to the reduction of GHG emissions caused by deforestation, the long-term conservation of forests, and the promotion of carbon storage with forests.

-Contribution to Sustainable Forest Management and Biodiversity Conservation through Engagement with the State Government of Western Australia
+Contribution to Sustainable Forest Management and Biodiversity Conservation Through Engagement with the State Government of Western Australia

 WA Plantation Resources Pty., Ltd. (“WAPRES”), an Australian plantation and wood chip business wholly owned by Marubeni Corporation, has been engaging with the local government to comply with local laws and regulations, including the Environment Protection and Biodiversity Conservation Act 1999 (as amended), and has obtained international sustainable forest certifications.